-VII.
+VI.
 ROBS - ROLLOVER AS BUSINESS START-UPS.

-- A. ROBS arrangements were created to secure available funds held in taxdeferred savings (usually under a prior employer's plan) for an aspiring entrepreneur without incurring resultant tax liabilities that would ordinarily apply to a distribution. - B. ROBS Transaction. - 1.
-IRA owner sets up C corporation and becomes sole employee of the corporation. - 2.
-Corporation adopts defined contribution plan that accepts rollovers and can invest in employer stock.
-Plan provides that participants can direct their investments under the plan into employer stock. - 3.
-Owner/participant rolls over into plan from IRA and directs that his plan account be invested in employer stock. - 4.
-Plan is usually amended to prohibit other plan participants from investing in employer stock. - C. While the form of ROBS transactions is not prohibited per se the IRS is concerned with these transactions for several reasons: - 1.
+- A. ROBS arrangements were created to secure available funds held in tax-deferred savings (usually under a prior employer's plan) for an aspiring entrepreneur without incurring resultant tax liabilities that would ordinarily apply to a distribution. - B. While the form of ROBS transactions is not prohibited per se the IRS is concerned with these transactions for several reasons: - 1.
 The ROBS transaction is accomplished without any imposition of the taxes that ordinarily attach to distributions from retirement plan savings accounts. - 2.
 Distributions would normally be subject to treatment as ordinary income, taxable at the individual's personal tax rates, with possible additions to tax in the form of early distribution penalties. - 3.
-ROBS transactions effectively avoid all these tax concerns. - D. When analyzing ROBS transactions on plans that were examined, the Service found several technical violations of the law applicable to employee benefit plans.
+ROBS transactions effectively avoid all these tax concerns.

+- C. When analyzing ROBS transactions on plans that were examined, the Service found several technical violations of the law applicable to employee benefit plans.
 For example: - 1.
-The exchange of stock results in all shares contributed to the plan being allocated to the account of the entrepreneur only.

-- 2. No other current or future employees will ever receive their required right to invest in employer stock, in possible violation of nondiscrimination requirements.
-This is a possible violation of the IRC §401(a)(4) benefits rights and features nondiscrimination requirements. - 3.
+The exchange of stock results in all shares contributed to the plan being allocated to the account of the entrepreneur only. - 2.
+No other current or future employees will ever receive their required right to invest in employer stock, in possible violation of nondiscrimination requirements. - 3.
 Stock is exchanged without any real attempt to determine its value.
 The stock is said to be equal in value to whatever happens to be available to exchange for it which creates a prohibited transaction.
-This is a potential prohibited transaction under IRC §4975. - 4.
-Excessive promoters fees paid by the plan may result in a prohibited transaction.